-The purpose of Randall University's Learning Resource Center (LRC) is to serve as an academic library supporting the curricular needs of students and faculty.
-The LRC is continuing to expand its resources to support the curriculum and promote student academic success.
+The purpose of Randall University's library is to serve as an academic library supporting the curricular needs of students and faculty.
+The library is continuing to expand its resources to support the curriculum and promote student academic success.
 Information about policies and services is available at the library website www.ru.edu/library or at the library circulation desk.
 Library hours are posted.